21+ Easy Ways To Build An Email List That Will Skyrocket By 140% In 1 Year

 - I only have until Monday to do this, so I better act now before I miss out and be a loser. :(

 2. Social Proof Goes A Long Way"Join Over 100k Blog Subscribers" says a lot about your content in few words.
-Picture your readers asking themselves: "If 40,000 other people trust these guys to provide awesome content, why shouldn't I?"
+Picture your readers asking themselves: "If 100,000 other people trust these guys to provide awesome content, why shouldn't I?"
 Ed Hallen found 5 ways of showing social proof that influence credibility:

 - Expert: When an authority in your industry says awesome stuff about you.
 It works because people look up to them and value their opinion as a thought leader.
 It's the halo effect applied as a psychological marketing trigger.

 - Celebrity: Ed mentions the extended self as the reason this works.
 People search for group membership to mark their position in society, and feeling attached to a celebrity kinda creates this attachment to a product or brand.

 - User: Your readers tend to put themselves in the shoes of others.
 Testimonials, even about your content to help trigger subscribers, can inspire action.
 Imagine a case study of how your content helped a user do something wonderful!
 That story would be super powerful.

 - Wisdom of the crowds: If tons of people already trust you for awesome content, why shouldn't more?
 Ed hints that this tactic of showing the masses who subscribe to your content appeals to the fear of missing out.
 What are your visitors missing who aren't subscribers?

 - Wisdom of your friends: This is actual word of mouth, likes on social media, and similar referrals.
 In one study, referrals were 18% less likely to churn—making this super powerful.

 Give Your Readers Something Sweet For Becoming Subscribers